szabgab/slides/docker/introduction.md

 ```
 $ docker rm 42bbb5394617
+$ docker container rm blissful_knuth
 ```

-Using the "CONTAINER ID" from the list given by ps.
+Using the "CONTAINER ID" or the "NAMES" from the list given by ps.

 ## Remove Docker image
 {id: docker-remove-image}

 ```
 $ docker rmi hello-world
+$ docker image rm hello-world
 ```

 ## Docker busybox